wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

 W&B recommends fully managed deployment options such as [W&B Multi-tenant Cloud](../hosting-options/saas_cloud.md) or [W&B Dedicated Cloud](../hosting-options//dedicated_cloud.md) deployment types.
 W&B fully managed services are simple and secure to use, with minimum to no configuration required.
 :::

 W&B recommends using the [W&B Server AWS Terraform Module](https://registry.terraform.io/modules/wandb/wandb/aws/latest) to deploy the platform on AWS.

-The module documentation is extensive and contains all available options that can be used.
-We will cover some deployment options in this document.

-Before you start, we recommend you choose one of the [remote backends](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) available for Terraform to store the [State File](https://developer.hashicorp.com/terraform/language/state).
+Before you start, W&B recommends that you choose one of the [remote backends](https://developer.hashicorp.com/terraform/language/backend) available for Terraform to store the [State File](https://developer.hashicorp.com/terraform/language/state).

 The State File is the necessary resource to roll out upgrades or make changes in your deployment without recreating all components.